lenios/shefu/README.md

   - 日本語

 Documentation will come later.
-This is using flutter beta channel.
+This is using flutter stable channel.